1coderookie/BSB-LPB-LAN_EN/docs/chap08.md

 empfehlen, in dem sich keinerlei weitere Wärmequelle (bspw.
 Kaminofen, große Fenster in Südlage etc.) befindet.*

+***Note: Room Influence Regarding the Room Temperature***
+*FHEM forum user "freetz" has decoded the model behind the "room influence" (parameter 750), so that the effects on the flow temperature became more clear.
+Thanks a lot for this!*
+His article as well as an Excel spreadsheet can be found [here](https://forum.fhem.de/index.php/topic.29762.msg754102.html#msg754102).

 ---

 ### 8.2.2 Simulating the Presence Function